By Phyllis Stiles, Bee City USA Founder & Pollinator Champion, Xerces Society

 Pollinators Need Trees!

 What if I told you just by planting a tree in an urban or suburban area, you could help lots of species of pollinators and birds, filter stormwater runoff before it pollutes and floods streams, reduce the urban heat island effect, and mitigate climate change?
 This is actually a case of too good not to be true!
 Almost all bees, butterflies, moths, wasps, flies, beetles, birds and bat pollinators would benefit tremendously from more native and/or blooming trees—veritable meadows in the sky.
 America’s nearly 3600 species of native bees rely on pollen from flowers as their primary source of protein and nectar for their carbohydrates.
-About one third of bee species specialize on specific plants families for their pollen source, many of them native trees.
+About more than 25% of bee species specialize on specific plants families for their pollen source, many of them native trees.
 Many butterflies and moths lay their eggs in native trees, where their caterpillars feast on the leaves.
 According to Dr. Doug Tallamy, author of Bringing Nature Home, native oaks (Quercus spp.) support 534 species of butterflies and moths, black cherries (Prunus spp.)–456, and willows (Salix spp.)–455.
 Many pollinator species nest or overwinter in leaf litter from trees, or in dead wood in small tunnels made by beetles and other critters.

 Our Planet Needs Trees!

 A recent study by the Intergovernmental Panel on Climate Change (IPCC) showed that forest restoration offers one of the best climate cooling solutions available today.
 You can read the report here.